redox-os/rfcs/text/0000-sysv-shm.md

 `shmget` return '-1' on error and a shm id otherwise.

-TODO: Errors
+#### Errors
+EACESS: Calling process does not have the required permission according to file permission bits.

+EEXIST: When both IPC_EXCL and IPC_CREAT are specified but the shm segment already exists.

+EINVAL: `size` is greater than the size of requested segment.

+ENOENT: No segment exists for the given key and IPC_CREAT was not specified.

+ENOMEM: No memory could be allocated for segment overhead.

+ENOSPC: No more ids available.
+Maximum number of ids have been assigned.

+#### Limits
-TODO: Limits, can be set in daemon config.
+TODO: Can be set in daemon config.

 ### void* shmat(int shmid, cost void *shmaddr, int shmflg)
 Brings a shared memory segment into calling process address space.

-Returns the start address of the mapped memory
+Returns the start address of the mapped memory or '-1' if it fails which means `errno` should be read.

 If possible provided `shmaddr` will be used as the start address (depends on `ipcd` and `mmap`).